subzeroid/instagrapi/README.md

 Features:

-* Anonymous getting of user, posts, stories, highlights, followers and following users
+* Getting public data of user, posts, stories, highlights, followers and following users
-* Anonymous getting an email and phone number, if the user specified them in his business profile
+* Getting public email and phone number, if the user specified them in his business profile
-* Anonymous getting of post, story, album, Reels, IGTV data and the ability to download content
+* Getting public data of post, story, album, Reels, IGTV data and the ability to download content
-* Anonymous getting of hashtag and location data, as well as a list of posts for them
+* Getting public data of hashtag and location data, as well as a list of posts for them
-* Anonymous getting of all comments on a post and a list of users who liked it
+* Getting public data of all comments on a post and a list of users who liked it
 * Management of [proxy servers](https://soax.com/?r=sEysufQI), mobile devices, solving captcha and challenge resolver
 * Login by username and password, sessionid and support 2FA
 * Managing messages and threads for Direct and attach files